csswizardry/csswizardry.github.com/_posts/2018-10-27-three-types-of-performance-testing.md

 Unfortunately, most issues do not get captured at this point.
-This is good news for me, because I get paid to come in and fix them, but businesses would save—and indeed make—a lot more money if they caught all of their performance issues here.
+This is good news for me, because I get paid to come in and fix them, but businesses would save — and indeed make — a lot more money if they caught all of their performance issues here.
 It is vital, therefore, that engineers have a firm understanding of performance fundamentals, as well as a solid command of their tools.